 When attacking a gym of Pokemon at their strongest, you’ll need to defeat each Pokemon at least three times.
 I say at least three times because people can click on a Pokemon to feed it berries.
 Anyone on that team can do this, even remotely.
 It’s best to attack with friends, but sometimes, that’s just not an option.

-You will need a strong Machamp and Hariyama, and I’d recommend putting it first.
+You will need a strong Machamp and Hariyama, and I’d recommend putting it first (though if you have a strong Lucario, that is best, though rare).
 If you can’t get one of each, maybe use two of one for now.
 The reason is that the best gym defenders (Blissey, Chansey, and Snorlax) as well as many popular ones (Tyranitar, Slaking, Rhydon, Lapras) are weak against fighting types.
 They should come first in your party.
 Heck, if you want to make your whole party just Machamps and Hariyama to feel safe, I wouldn’t blame you, though maybe toss in a decent Espeon, Flareon, Arcanine, or Charizard.
 I say this because Blissey and Chansey will often have a Psychic and/or Fairy-type move that really hurts fighting types.
 If you’re in a pinch and looking to play lazy, a good fire type should help, but Espeon is a flexible attacker as well.

 Assuming you don’t want to overcompensate for the meta, you have other options, and don’t worry, I won’t bother with legendaries that you probably don’t have.
 If you have a good Dragonite, have one of those on your gym team.
 A good water type (like Vaporeon), grass type (Exeggutor or Venusaur), ice type (Lapras, Walrein, or Piloswine), and/or electric type (Jolteon) will do well too.
 Tyranitar isn’t bad either if you have one.